python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 study the page of matplotlib `screenshots
 <http://matplotlib.sourceforge.net/users/screenshots.html>`_ to get a better picture.

-.. admonition:: Clearing the figure with clf()
+.. admonition Clearing the figure with clf()
    From now on we will assume that you know to clear the figure with `clf()`_ before entering commands to make the next plot.